-- Automate the scripts for complex scenarios which are time consuming if executed manually.
+- Automate the scripts for complex scenarios which are time-consuming if executed manually.

 Two kinds of automation tools are available to test mobile apps:

-Object based mobile testing tools– automation by mapping elements on the device screen into objects.
+Object-based mobile testing tools– automation by mapping elements on the device screen into objects.
 This approach is independent of screen size and mainly used for Android devices.

-- Eg:- ranorex, jamo solution
+- Example: Ranorex, jamo solution

-Image based mobile testing tools– create automation scripts based on screen coordinates of elements.
+Image-based mobile testing tools– create automation scripts based on screen coordinates of elements.

-- Eg:- Sikuli, Egg Plant, RoutineBot
+- Example: Sikuli, Egg Plant, RoutineBot

 Test Cases for Testing a Mobile App

-- Memory requirement– again, to download, install and run
+- Memory requirement: again, to download, install and run

 Download Some Sample Test Cases for Testing Mobile Applications:

-An example application testing project: ILL (International Learn Lab) is an application designed to help admin, publisher to create websites in collaboration.
+An example application testing project: ILL (International Learn Lab) is an application designed to help admin, and publisher create websites in collaboration.
 Using a web browser, instructors choose from a set of features to create a class that meets their requirements.

 Mobile Testing process:

 Step #1.
-Identify the types of testing: As ILL application is applicable for browsers, so it’s mandatory to test this application on all supported browsers using different mobile devices.
-We need to do usability, functional and compatibility testing on different browsers with the combinations of manual and automation test cases.
+Identify the types of testing: As an ILL application is applicable for browsers, so it’s mandatory to test this application on all supported browsers using different mobile devices.
+We need to do usability, functional, and compatibility testing on different browsers with the combinations of manual and automation test cases.